 How do I create a custom transaction template?

-You can create a custom transaction template in a dedicated scope to configure the process of handling a particular type of LUSID instrument event.
+You can create a custom transaction template in a dedicated template scope to configure the process of handling a particular type of LUSID instrument event.

-Note: A custom transaction template overrides a LUSID default transaction template providing the dedicated scope in which it resides has been registered with a portfolio.
+Note: A custom transaction template overrides a LUSID default transaction template providing the dedicated template scope in which it resides has been registered with a portfolio.
 Note if it cannot be located, LUSID falls back to using the default transaction template.

 1. Call the CreateTransactionTemplate API, specifying in the URL: